 The Pats will play on Thanksgiving for the fifth time in team history and their first in a Thanksgiving night game against the Jets.

 The Patriots will look to improve to a 4-0 record in the division and earn a series sweep of the Jets with a win this week.
 The last time these two teams met,

-This week’s game will be broadcast on CBS and can be seen in the Boston area on WBZ-TV Channel 4.
-Greg Gumbel will handle play-by-play duties with Cris Collinsworth providing color.
+This week’s game will be broadcast to a national audience by NBC and can be seen in the Boston area on WHDH-TV Channel 7.
+Al Michaels will handle play-by-play duties with Cris Collinsworth providing color.
 Michele Tafoya will serve as the sideline reporter.

 98.5 FM, The Sports Hub, is the flagship station for the Patriots Radio Network.
 Play-by-play broadcaster Gil Santos is in his 36th season as the voice of the Patriots and will call the action.
 Former Patriots quarterback Scott Zolak will handle the color commentary.

 Here's five things you need to know about Thursday's game:

 This week’s game will mark the Patriots’ fifth appearance in a Thanksgiving Game.